mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 | `Key` | The Key attribute describes the identifier of the requested additional model-specific response field. |
 | `Value` | The Value attribute describes the value of the requested additional model-specific response field. |

-All returned ChatCompletionsResponse_Extension objects can be retrieved using the [Response: Get Requested Response Fields](#get-response-fields) operation.
+All returned `RequestedResponseField` objects can be retrieved using the [Response: Get Requested Response Fields](#get-response-fields) operation.

 ##### 4.1.1.10 RetrieveAndGenerateRequest_Extension {#retrieve-and-generate-request-extension}